What if you give up your seat on your flight and the airline doesn’t pay what it promises you?

 Not true.
 EU 261, has some limits.
 But a carrier can — and should — pay the compensation it promises.
 There’s no law against that.

-What evidence does Koehen have that Lufthansa offered him $2,400.
+What evidence does Koehen have that Lufthansa offered him $2,400 to give up his seat?
 Plenty.
 He had three pieces of paper that looked like this:

 This was about as much of a slam-dunk as we could want.
 It’s annotated by a Lufthansa supervisor, whose name Keohen had noted, and stamped with an official Lufthansa stamp.
 Case closed, right?